IBM/OpenJCEPlus/README.md

 ## Test Execution

 Tests are available within the `OpenJCEPlus` repository.
-These Junit tests can be run in various ways including running individual tests or the entire test suite.
+These JUnit tests can be run in various ways including running individual tests, specific test classes, or test suites.

 ### Run all tests